Overview

 Relaxation and Stress Management

-Practicing stress management techniques and deep breathing exercises helps calm the mind and body, which is helpful in cases of stress-induced symptoms.
+Practicing stress management techniques and deep breathing exercises helps calm the mind and body, which is helpful for stress-induced symptoms.

 When to consult a doctor?

 If you have had flu symptoms for three weeks now or body aches and chills without a fever, it is vital to discuss your case with a doctor.
-Causes can range from an infection or illness to cold exposure, allergies,stress or dehydration, or medications.
+Causes can range from infections or illnesses to cold exposure, allergies, stress, dehydration, or medications.
 The treatment depends on the underlying cause.
 Home treatment does not always resolve symptoms; speak to our professionals at Your Doctors Online.
+Our telehealth providers are available 24/7 to provide medical care without any appointments.

 Yes, it is possible to have the flu without a cough.
-A sore throat or a cough may not always accompany a flu, and you can experience a fever, chills, body aches, and nasal congestion only.
+A sore throat or cough may not always accompany the flu, and you may experience only fever, chills, body aches, and nasal congestion.

 Different infections present with various symptoms.
-Even when you have a cold or flu, you may not have the same symptoms each time.
-You can get a cough with no fever or may experience a fever and body aches but no other symptoms.
+Even when you have a cold or the flu, you may not have the same symptoms each time.
+You can get a cough without a fever, or you may have a fever and body aches but no other symptoms.

 Chills can simply result from cooler temperatures, but other conditions that can lead to chills include stress, allergies, Infection, or inflammation in the body.